civol/HDLRuby/README.md

 end
 ```

-Or, even further, it is possible to describe a register of arbitrary type
-(not only bit vectors) as follows:
+Going further, you can define a fully generic register by parameterizing not just the size, but the data type itself (e.g., signed, fixed-point, structs, etc.):

 ```ruby
 system :reg do |typ|